Ahmadullah Affandi: Life and achievements

 In Saudi Arabia, he was honoured by the then King of Saudi Arabia Late Mr. Shah Faesal in 1967.
 King Faesal presented him with many gifts - A Sony transistor, scouting badges, scarves and a Parker pen with a diamond stud on its cap.
 He was honoured by state awards so many times and even got an extension in his service twice after retirement.
 Even Ladakh region had demanded him to serve there as a scout master permanently but due to familial reasons he had to stay back and couldn't accept the offer.
 Despite this, he continued to train teachers (male and female), students and everyone around in all the three regions of the state.
 He was given the name "Baba-e-Scouting".

-After retirement he served at Eaglets Public, a private school at Bandipora and taught the tiny tots even into his 80s.
+After retirement he served at Eaglets Public, a private school in Bandipora and taught the tiny toddlers even into his 80s.
 He would teach a class of almost 100 to 120 students, sitting with them teaching the very basics of learning to all of them independently.
 He used to go to the school on his own bicycle even in his old age and would hardly ever take a casual leave.
 He would believe in 'work is worship'.
-He was a great swimmer too and had crossed The Dal and Mansbal Lakes in his green days.
+He was a good swimmer and had crossed The Dal and Mansbal Lakes in his green days.
 He would do his chores on his own and would fetch feed for the cow himself which he had reared at home.

 In the year 1999, Affandi was further honoured by the then President of India Mr. K.R.
 Narayannan with the Silver Elephant award in recognition of his services to the Bharat Scouts and Guides movement.
 Once at Kashmir University's Convocation Hall, Late Mr. S.K.
 Sinha, the then Governor of J&K during a scouts/guides award ceremony was stunned on seeing the support of the audience who cheered (Scouting 3 claps) for Mr. Affandi for almost 10 minutes continuously.
 Mr Sinha appreciated him for his lifetime achievement and presented him a memento.
 The event was telecast live on a private local TV channel.